hindu-comm/mail_stream_indology/2014/02/Fwd_New_historical_d/40__Dominik_Wujastyk.md

 Date: 31 January 2014 12:50
 Subject: New historical dictionary of the Bengali language

-​
-​Please address queries to the author, Joanna Kirkpatrick ​
+Please address queries to the author, Joanna Kirkpatrick

-<ugg-5 at spro.net>.​
+<ugg-5 at spro.net>.

-​

 ---------- Forwarded message ----------
 From: Jo <ugg-5 at spro.net>